 External batteries are more of a jack-of-all trades solution, typically offering power to just about any gadget that can take USB power, which means it's feasible to use them to help recharge smartphones, tablets and even some standalone cameras.
 The key aspect to check with any battery pack is the mAh (milliamp hours -- effectively the "strength") of the battery against the capacity of your smartphone.
 To give a concrete example, the iPhone 6 has a 1810mAh battery, so a battery pack with 1810mAh capacity could fully refill it, while a battery pack with 3,000mAh capacity could fill it up around 1.6 times, but will itself take a little longer to charge than one that matches the iPhone 6 capacity.

 7. If all else fails, maybe it's the battery (or the phone)

 If you still find that even with a battery pack you're struggling to get through the day, it's almost certainly a sign that the underlying battery chemistry of your phone is askew.
 That can happen with new phones, in which case Australian consumer law is your friend and you should seek a replacement or repair, depending on whether or not it's a removable battery or not.

 If your phone is more than a couple of years old, however, you'll have to look into the cost and feasibility of getting hold of a replacement battery.
 Depending on the model, it may make more sense to use your poor battery fortunes as an excuse to upgrade your smartphone hardware.

 Need a new phone with great battery life on contract?
-Here are your best choices for the powerful new Samsung Galaxy Note 7 handset:
+Compare your choices for the powerful new Samsung Galaxy S8 handset:

 Picture: Fu-tography.com, licensed under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (image cropped)